takipi-field/kubernetes/demos/error-generator/README.md

 For this exmaple, we'll create and deploy a Pod to our cluster.
 If you have not already created the `overops-collector-service`, see *[Deploy a Collector](../../collector)*.

-First, build the image and tag it as `embedded-agent`:
+First, build the image and tag it as `error-generator`:

 ```console
 docker build . -t error-generator